sozialhelden/a11yjson/README.md

 The format is based on the [GeoJSON format (RFC 7946)](https://tools.ietf.org/html/rfc7946).

-We have a [shorter generated interface documentation](https://sozialhelden.github.io/ac-format/attributes.html), and [a more extensive TypeDoc-based documentation](https://sozialhelden.github.io/ac-format/).
+We have an [overview of interfaces and types](https://sozialhelden.github.io/ac-format/attributes.html), and [a more extensive TypeDoc-based documentation](https://sozialhelden.github.io/ac-format/).

+Some examples:

-- Describe places of interest with the [`PlaceInfo`](https://sozialhelden.github.io/ac-format/interfaces/_placeinfo_.placeinfo.html) and [`PlaceProperties`](https://sozialhelden.github.io/ac-format/interfaces/_placeproperties_.placeproperties.html) interfaces
+- Describe places of interest with the [`PlaceInfo`](https://sozialhelden.github.io/ac-format/attributes.html#PlaceInfo) and [`PlaceProperties`](https://sozialhelden.github.io/ac-format/attributes.html#PlaceProperties) interfaces
-- Describe the accessibility of a place of interest with the [`Accessibility`](https://sozialhelden.github.io/ac-format/interfaces/_accessibility_.accessibility.html) interface
+- Describe the accessibility of a place of interest with the [`Accessibility`](https://sozialhelden.github.io/ac-format/attributes.html#Accessibility) interface
-- Places can have restrooms (described by the [`Restroom`](https://sozialhelden.github.io/ac-format/interfaces/_restroom_.restroom.html) interface)
+- Places can have restrooms (described in every detail by the [`Restroom`](https://sozialhelden.github.io/ac-format/attributes.html#RestRoom) interface)
 - Places can have equipment like elevators or escalators, including realtime operational status information.
-Use the [`EquipmentProperties`](https://sozialhelden.github.io/ac-format/interfaces/_equipmentproperties_.equipmentproperties.html) interface for describing facilities.
+Use the [`EquipmentProperties`](https://sozialhelden.github.io/ac-format/attributes.html#EquipmentProperties) interface for describing facilities.
-- Find other interfaces in [documentation](https://sozialhelden.github.io/ac-format/globals.html).

 Even if you cannot adapt the whole format as part of your own indoor mapping specs, it’s a good idea to adapt single interfaces where you see fit.